Chartered Professional Accountants of Ontario

 Members admitted in 2012 will be required to submit a CPD declaration for the year in which they became a Member.
 Both the annual minimum and a prorated amount of the overall 3 year cycle must be met.
 The annual CPD requirement is based on a calendar year.
 The annual minimum CPD requirement is 20 hours, including at least 10 hours of verifiable CPD.
 The overall three-year requirement is 120 hours of CPD, at least half of which must be verifiable.

 Members admitted in 2013: The Annual Membership Dues are due within 3 months of admission to membership.
-The 2012 CPD Declaration is not required to be filed for new members admitted in 2013.
+The 2012 CPD Declaration is not required to be filed for new Members admitted in 2013.

 Retired Members Exempt from CPD Requirements

-Retired Members who have ceased full-time practice, full-time employment or full-time business activity, who are not licensed to practice public accounting and who do not provide any Reliance Services are exempt from the continuing professional development requirements.
+Retired Members who have ceased full-time practice, full-time employment or full-time business activity, who are not licensed to practise public accounting and who do not provide any Reliance Services are exempt from the continuing professional development requirements.

-Retired Members Licensed to Practice Public Accounting
+Retired Members Licensed to Practise Public Accounting

-Retired Members who are licensed to practice public accounting must complete the continuing professional development requirements of 20 hours annually, and 120 hours in the last three-year period in activities directly related to the competencies needed to provide public accounting services.
+Retired Members who are licensed to practise public accounting must complete the continuing professional development requirements of 20 hours annually, and 120 hours in the last three-year period in activities directly related to the competencies needed to provide public accounting services.

 Retired Members Providing Reliance Services